LeToya Luckett

-Luckett has since become an actress.
-She landed a leading role in the movie Preacher's Kid.
-She was part of the cast of the feature films Killers and From the Rough, as well as starring on the second season of the HBO TV series Treme, and on the third season of the VH1 TV series Single Ladies.
-She also had a recurring role in the OWN series Greenleaf.

-Luckett returned to music in 2017, releasing her third studio album, Back 2 Life (2017), her first independent release, which peaked at number-four on the U.S. Independent albums chart.
-The album was preceded by two singles—"Back 2 Life" and "Used To".
-Luckett has sold over 25 million records with Destiny's Child on the group's first two albums and singles.

-Early life and music career
+As an actress, Luckett made an appearance in the feature film Killers (2010), and starred in the lead role of Angie in Preacher's Kid (2010).
+She later portrayed Stacey in the film From the Rough (2011), while subsequently appearing on the second season of the HBO drama series Treme (2011–2012).
+Luckett has also starred in television series, such as the VH1 comedy-drama Single Ladies (2014–2015), the OWN drama Greenleaf (2017–2020), the Starz crime drama Power Book III: Raising Kanan (2022), and the BET+ drama series Divorced Sistas (2025-Present).

-Early life and career
+Early life

-Luckett was born on March 11, 1981, in Houston, Texas.
+LeToya Nicole Luckett was born on March 11, 1981, in Houston, Texas to Pamela and Darrell Luckett.
 She is the older of two children, with a younger brother named Gavin.
 She grew up singing in her local Brentwood Baptist Church.
 She also took vocal lessons to become an opera singer.
 Her father, who was also a singer, was very proud of his daughter's vocal talents and tried to get her in the music business.
 Luckett was given the chance to sing her first solo at the age of five.
 "The lady just gave me the mic one Sunday and I sang," she recalled.
 Shortly thereafter, she joined the children's choir and began performing in plays at her elementary school.
 One day, she walked to her desk in class to find a girl sitting there.
 Luckett asked her teacher to remove the girl, Beyoncé Knowles, from her assigned seat.
 They later became friends and Luckett was invited to join Beyoncé's singing group Girl's Tyme, which later became Destiny's Child.